What is an international board certified lactation consultant?

 Sheryl Ward, BSN, RNC, IBCLC

 Sheryl provides lactation support at Community Hospital South.
-She has 28 years of experience working in maternal child health, and has worked at Community Hospital South since the maternity unit opened in 1993.
-She received maternal newborn nursing certification in 1995 and became an international board certified lactation consultant in 2005.
+She has more than 30 years of experience working in maternal child health, and has worked at Community Hospital South since the maternity unit opened in 1993.
+Sheryl has been a NICU nurse since 1982 and received maternal newborn nursing certification in 1995.
+She became an international board certified lactation consultant (IBCLC) in 2006.

-Sheryl received her bachelor of science degree in nursing at Indiana Wesleyan and is currently working on a master’s degree in parent child health from Western Governors' University Indiana.
-She is a member of the International Lactation Consultant Association (ILCA) and the Indiana Perinatal Network.
+She is a member of the International Lactation Consultant Association (ILCA), US Lactation Consultant Association (USLCA) and the Indiana Perinatal Network.
 Her professional interests include providing specialized lactation support to premature babies and their parents, and to parents of multiples.
 She also enjoys teaching nursing students and new nurses.

-Sheryl and her husband have a 23-year-old son and 16 year-old twin girls.
+Sheryl and her husband have three adult children, including twin girls.
 They live in Greenwood with their four dogs.

 JoAnna Wilson, BSN, RNC, IBCLC